diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us002/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a GRH I want to register a profession.
+As a HRM I want to register a profession.

 ### 1.2.
 Customer Specifications and Clarifications